 The holidays unite families, enrich the kindred spirit within communities and give some a good excuse to put eggnog in everything.
+Even COVID-19 can't completely stop the yuletide celebrations.
 But the holiday season is also the most financially cumbersome.

 Christmas is around the corner and you might be preparing to storm the retail gates on Black Friday.
 Before you go, there are some important money-saving techniques you should adopt to ensure you’ll have enough money for all your giving needs – and fixed monthly expenses.
 Let’s discuss some ways you can save more for the loved ones on your shopping list.

 Budget, budget, budget.
 Keep in mind that you could be celebrating three different holidays in the span of a month and a half.
 Factor in the costs of everything you can imagine – from gifts, food, gas, and other travel expenses.
 Don’t forget about your fixed monthly bills.
 Unfortunately, those don’t disappear during the holiday season.
 Keep track of every single expense against your monthly income.
 The devil is in the details.